ststeiger/PdfSharpCore/docs/MigraDocCore/samples/HelloWorld.md

     // This setting has no effect on the RTF renderer.
     // (The term 'font program' is used by Adobe for a file containing a font.
 Technically a 'font file'
     // is a collection of small programs and each program renders the glyph of a character when executed.
-    // Using a font in PDFsharpCore may lead to the embedding of one or more font programs, because each outline
+    // Using a font in PdfSharpCore may lead to the embedding of one or more font programs, because each outline
     // (regular, bold, italic, bold+italic, ...) has its own font program) const PdfFontEmbedding embedding = PdfFontEmbedding.Always;